EstebanBorai/fcc-tribute-page/README.md

 Once you're done, submit the URL to your working project with all its tests passing.

 Remember to use the Read-Search-Ask method if you get stuck.

+** NOTE: As a self objective I'm using Vanilla JavaScript to accomplish this challenge.
+No frameworks.**